searchfe/san-eslint-parser/README.md

 # san-eslint-parser

-The ESLint custom parser for `.san` files.
+The ESLint custom parser for `.san/.ts/.js` files.
 Inspired by [vue-eslint-parser](https://github.com/vuejs/vue-eslint-parser)

 ## ⤴️ Motivation

 This parser allows us to lint the `<template>` of `.san` files.
 We can make mistakes easily on `<template>` if we use complex directives and expressions in the template.
 This parser and the rules of [eslint-plugin-san] would catch some of the mistakes.

+Also, This parser allows us to lint the first `template` class property or object property of `.ts/.js` files, that is to say you can only allowed to write one san component in every single `.ts/.js` file.

 ## 💿 Installation